swissChili/crisp/README.md

 ## Options

-None so far
+None so far.
+Edit the `input` var in `core.clj` if you would like to test different programs.

 ## Examples

-*Does not currently run:*

 ```
 [let a: "foo"]
-[a print]
+[print: a]
 //=> foo
 ```

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 swissChili

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at